-Ms. D’Sa has also taken on many leadership roles in the legal profession.
+Ms. D’Sa has also taken on leadership roles for the Canadian Bar Association, BC Branch.
 In August 2013, she was appointed to the CBABC Scholarship Task Force, whose mandate is to review entrance scholarship commitments at three of British Columbia’s law Schools – the University of Victoria, the University of British Columbia, and Thompson Rivers University – and explore options for generating funds to meet existing and future commitments.
 In January 2014, Ms. D’Sa was appointed to the CBABC Annual Conference Committee on which she served for multiple years.
 Effective August 2014, Ms. D’Sa became the Chair of the CBABC General Practice, Solo & Small Firm – Lower Mainland Section, and held that position for multiple years.
 She has also been appointed to the Automobile Insurance Committee of the Canadian Bar Association BC Branch three times.
 The Committee considers issues related to auto insurance, the practice of personal injury law and insurance.
 Its mandate is to identify issues of concern to the Bar in its relationship with ICBC and to liaise with ICBC and other concerned agencies.
 In August 2016, Ms. D’Sa was also appointed to the CBABC Business of Law Committee.